+Let’s talk about customer satisfaction metrics.
 Are my customers happy with the service they receive?
 This is the question that keeps many business owners up at night.
-There are numerous ways to collect feedback, but what data is most important to growing and improving your business?
+There are numerous ways to collect feedback, but what data is most important to growing and improving your business and what are the customer satisfaction metrics that matter most?
 The focus of any customer feedback program should be collecting relevant data that improves the experience.
 Additionally, regardless of how you decide to collect feedback, the process should be simple and easy for the customer.
-Below are three customer satisfaction metrics we think all businesses should be tracking.
+Here are three customer satisfaction metrics all businesses should be tracking.

 Are you satisfied?

 This question might seem too simple, but it is probably the most important thing to ask customers.
 You shouldn’t get cute when trying to gauge customer satisfaction.
 Get right to the point and ask them if they are satisfied with your business.

 The easiest way to gather data on customer satisfaction metrics is by sending a simple binary survey at the end of each support interaction asking customers to indicate if the experience was “Good – I’m Satisfied or Bad – I’m Unsatisfied.”
 Depending on the customer’s answer, you can trigger a thank you email or follow-up to resolve whatever issues may have arisen.

 From this data, you can calculate a rough customer satisfaction score by subtracting the percent of unsatisfied customers from the percent of satisfied customers.
 This number won’t be as accurate as a net promoter score (NPS) because there are only two possible answers to the question, but it will be a good indicator of how satisfied your customers are in general.
 This is especially helpful for businesses that don’t have the budget to conduct a full-blown customer satisfaction survey.